kpecsok98/Worcester-Greenspace/README.md

 Worcester_EJ_some.to_file('Worcester_EJ_some.shp') # Shapefile of Worcester EJ CBGs that fulfill some criteria tree_cover.to_file('tree_cover.shp') # Shapefile of Worcester treecover
 ```
 Now that we have a shapefile we should copy the shapefile components to an ouput folder.
 In the code the name of the output folder I'm putting a shapefile in is the name as the shapefile.
-The reason for this is because Carto will take zip files to upload rather than invidual .shp files so it will be easier to organize the data when you upload a Zip folder that has the same name as the shapefile.
+The reason for this is because Carto will take ZIP files to upload rather than invidual .shp files so it will be easier to organize the data when you upload a ZIP folder that has the same name as the shapefile.
 This is why I asked for all of those folders to be made back in Part 1.

 ```Python
 # Copy components of shapefile to Google Drive